steveoro/goggles_db/README.md

 $> bundle exec brakeman -Aq
 ```

-_Please, again, commit & push any changes only when the test suite is :green_heart:._
+_Please, make sure committing & pushing any changes to the repo is done only when the test suite is locally :green_heart:._